feature-hub/feature-hub/docs/getting-started/introduction.md

   lifecycle management of micro frontends, and controlled sharing of state and functionality between micro frontends.
 - [`@feature-hub/react`][react-api] — Provides an out-of-the-box solution for
-  [placing micro frontends][placing-feature-apps-on-a-web-page-using-react] on a web page using React, but also allows the integration of micro frontends that are built with any [other frontend technology][dom-feature-app] (e.g. Vue.js, Angular, Web Components).
+  [placing micro frontends on a web page using React][placing-feature-apps-on-a-web-page-using-react], but also allows the integration of micro frontends that are [built with any other frontend technology][dom-feature-app] (e.g. Vue.js, Angular, Web Components).

 The use of the [`@feature-hub/core`][core-api] package without React is possible, but requires a custom implementation of the ability to place micro